alxpez/alxpez.github.io/README.md

 ### Backend

-**Java** is the language I speak the most, and [Spring](https://spring.io/projects) my favourite _"accent"_.
+**Java** is the language I speak the most, and [Spring](https://spring.io/projects) my favourite _accent_.
 Kind of like being in my hometown and speaking Spanish, but as a well-traveled person, I like to get our of my comfort-zone.
 Always eager to learn new languages.

 The dependency management tool of my choice is [Apache Maven](https://maven.apache.org/).
 I like to use it even for dealing with the frontend dependencies, if it's plausible, although certain occasions call for other (not less fancy) tools like [npm](https://www.npmjs.com/) or [Bower](https://bower.io/).